Hela (character)

 Hela (/ˈhɛlə/) is a fictional character appearing in American comic books published by Marvel Comics.
 She is based on the goddess Hel from Norse mythology, and was first adapted by Stan Lee and Jack Kirby in Journey into Mystery #102.
 Hela is the Asgardian Goddess of Death who serves as the ruler of Hel and Niflheim.
 The character is usually depicted as an adversary of the superhero Thor.

 Hela made her live-action debut in the Marvel Cinematic Universe film Thor: Ragnarok (2017), portrayed by Cate Blanchett.
+Blanchett also voiced alternate versions of the character in the animated series What If...?.

 Publication history

 Hela was adapted from Norse myths by Stan Lee and Jack Kirby, and first appeared in Journey into Mystery #102 (March 1964).

 Fictional character biography

 Hela was born in Jotunheim, the land of the giants.
-She is the child of Loki (albeit a different incarnation who died during a previous Asgardian Ragnarok) and the giantess Angrboða.
+She is the child of Odin (albeit a different incarnation who died during a previous Asgardian Ragnarok) and the giantess Angrboða.
 When she came of age, Odin appointed her as the Goddess of the Dead, giving her rulership over the dead in the realms of Hel and Niflheim.